Yma-Van2020/Yma-Van2020/README.md

-3 years of experience as a full-stack web developer, I have some background in eCommerce and cloud computing.
-At Modo Carshare, I develop backend services using PHP Laravel/Python with Flask and PgSQL, and design responsive user interfaces with React/TypeScript, HTML5 and CSS3 and used GraphQL and restfulAPI for building APIs.
-I also handled legacy PHP codebase, mobile app development, and ensure application security with PCI compliance because we handled sensitive customer information like credit card.
+3 years of experience as a full-stack web developer working with cross-functional team members and stakeholders .
+At Modo Carshare, I develop backend services using PHP and PgSQL, and design responsive user interfaces with React/TypeScript, HTML5 and CSS3 and restfulAPI.
+I also handled legacy codebase, and ensure application security with PCI compliance because we handled sensitive customer information like credit card.

 At Modo, I developed a comprehensive booking management platform with features for bookings, fleet and vehicle management, accessories, profiles, and personal information.
-I implemented billing functionalities like account balances, charges, credits, deposits, payments, and refunds, and handled invoicing, mass emailing, reporting, and promotions.
-I also created an interactive booking map to enhance the user experience using third party API.
+I also worked on the interactive booking map to enhance the user experience using third party API.

-Example microservices built:

-* Booking Management Microservice oversees the creation, updating, and management of bookings, ensuring integration with the fleet management system for availability and reservations.

-* The Billing and Payments Microservice handles financial transactions, including account balances, charges, credits, deposits, payments, and refunds, while ensuring PCI compliance.

-* The Invoicing Microservice generates, manages, and delivers invoices for bookings and transactions, integrating closely with billing and payment systems.

-Previously at Wysdom.ai, I worked on web and chatbot projects for clients like Lululemon, gaining exposure to eCommerce and integrating third-party APIs, headless CMS solutions, and analytics suites.
-I am skilled in working with cloud computing providers like AWS and Azure, container solutions with Docker and Kubenetes, and GitLab's CI/CD pipelines.
+Previously at Wysdom.ai, I worked on web and chatbot projects with vueJS, reactJS for the FE and  Node.js/Python, express and MongoDB(NoSQl) for BE.
+I am skilled in working with cloud computing providers like AWS and Azure, container solutions with Docker and Kubenetes, and GitLab's CI/CD pipelines for deployment.

-Proficient in writing feature and unit tests for both frontend(Jest) and backend(Phpunit), I excel at troubleshooting and problem-solving, handling 85% of bug tickets at Modo—twice as many as my co-workers and gave regular code reviews.
-My formal education includes Software Engineering degrees from Western Governors University and UBC, with certifications in project/IT service manage and cloud foundations.
+Proficient in writing feature and unit tests for both frontend and backend I excel at troubleshooting and problem-solving, handling 85% of bug tickets at Modo—twice as many as my co-workers and gave regular code reviews.
+We used Jira, confluence and Gitlab for project management in an Agile environment.

-I see myself as a team player but also an independent problem solver who can  effectively collaborate with stakeholders and cross-functional team members.
-Outside of work, I enjoy outdoor activities and living life to the fullest.
+My formal education includes Software Engineering degrees from Western Governors University and UBC learned Java for web and mobile app development, with certifications in project/IT service manage and cloud foundations.

 * Portfolio site: https://yma-van2020.github.io/portfolio_site/
 * LinkedIn: https://www.linkedin.com/in/katelynma